CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.md

 Copilot events can be accessed in the **Audit** solution from the **Microsoft Purview compliance portal**.

-1. Navigate to `https://compliance.microsoft.com/` and sign in using the CloudLabs provided credentials.
+1. Navigate to `https://compliance.microsoft.com/` and sign in using the CloudLabs-provided credentials.

 1. In the left navigation pane of the compliance portal, select **Show all** and then select **Audit**.